vectordotdev/vector/website/docs/reference/sources/file.md

 ### start_at_beginning

-When `true` Vector will read from the beginning of new files, when `false` Vector will only read new data added to the file.
+For files with a stored checkpoint at startup, setting this option to `true` will tell Vector to read from the beginning of the file instead of the stored checkpoint.
 See [Read Position](#read-position) for more info.

 </Field>